rynop/webrf/README.md

   * OSX: see http://www.cocoabits.com/KeyBindingsEditor/Manual/index.html
 1. Open your browser and page that you to want to refresh alot.
 1. Register tab/window:
-  * If on linux, from terminal run <code>webrf setup-by-search "case sensitive window name - typically html title to search for"</code>
+  * If on linux, from terminal run one of the following:
+     * <code>webrf setup-by-search "case sensitive window name - typically html title to search for"</code>.
+You can also register by window ID instead of search.
+     * <code>webrf setup-by-id [browser window ID]</code>.
+You can find id by running <code>xdotool search "window name"</code>.
   * On OSX I don't know how to find the window ID.
 So currently its hard coded to 'Safari'.
 I don't use a mac, I'm looking for someone that does who is willing to implement and send a pull request.
 1. Go to your IDE.
 Press your keybinding, watch browser refresh :)